 Meet with your counselor.

-When you meet with your school counselor, discuss college options, standardized testing, your class rank and any other concerns you may have regarding your college admissions and planning.
+school counselor, discuss college options, standardized testing, your class rank, and any other concerns you may have regarding your college admissions and planning.
 Meet with your counselor to touch base at least once each semester to ensure you’re on track with the college planning process.

 Create a standardized testing plan.

-Work with your counselor to form a testing plan so that you know which standardized tests you plan to take (based on which schools you are going to be applying to) and which standardized test he or she would recommend.
+standardized tests you plan to take, based on which schools you are going to be applying to, and which standardized test he or she would recommend.

 Also, discuss which preparatory measures he or she would suggest you take and when you should begin studying.
-Make note of important registration deadline dates so that you don’t miss them.
-Finally, ensure you have more than enough time to prepare for each exam and account for any retakes you may want.
+Make note of important registration deadlines so that you don’t miss them.

 Start to think about and evaluate your college options.

-After you've talked GPA and class rank, it's time to turn your attention to college options.
+After you've about GPA and class rank, it's time to turn your attention to college options.
 Discuss the schools you’ve been thinking of applying to next year and whether those options are realistic given your current academic status.

 Create a college list.

-Start a list of colleges that meet your basic criteria, such as: school size, location, majors you’re interested in studying, and cost.
 Once you have that list created, keep adding additional factors and weighing each aspect based on importance so that you have the list ranked.
 At this point, your college list can range anywhere from 10 to 20 schools.

 Research colleges you are interested in learning more about.

-Start gathering more information about colleges you’re interested in by attending college fairs or college nights.
-Talk to college representatives if they happen to visit your school or research colleges online independently.
 This will help you narrow down your college list and may even add additional schools you hadn’t thought of to your list, which is perfectly alright.
 Either way, it will lead you in the right direction to the right school!

 Continue to explore your interests.

-This can be done through extracurricular activities, academic clubs, volunteering for related activities and clubs.
-It can also be accomplished through job shadowing or obtaining a part-time job, apprenticeship, or internship, in a profession that may interest you.
 By doing so, you can narrow down your career interests and potentially discover which colleges offer the majors and fields of study you may want to pursue.
 Plus, if it happens to be a paid position, you can save for college and avoid taking out more student loans!

 Stay involved in extracurricular activities.